 We’re a team

 Also, please don’t misinterpret the sentiment here.
-Clinicians (and educators, for that matter) rarely receive any type of formal training on the traits of giftedness; yet, nearly all of them have at least a few gifted children in their care.
+Clinicians (and educators, for that matter) rarely receive any formal training on the traits of giftedness; yet, nearly all of them have at least a few gifted children in their care.

 How can we expect anyone to recognize, much less understand, something they’ve never learned about – but almost certainly will encounter?
 (The same is true for general-education teachers, school counselors, play therapists and other professionals.)

 That needs to change, of course; however, that’s a whole other topic.
 And this article is already quite long!